ayratmak/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "MSc in Industrial Economics" institution = "London School of Economics" year = 2017
+  course = "MSc in Economics and Management" institution = "London School of Economics" year = 2017